bahamat/cf-primer/slides.md

 **Note:** The promise `"bluetoothd"` becomes the *regular expression*, `.*bluetoothd.*` that is matched against the output of `ps`.
 This means that it can match *anywhere* on the line, not just the process name field. *Caveat emptor!*

-# Keep services running; using services
+# Keep Services Running: Using Services

     bundle agent apache {
       services: